-abler learners with further challenge

-course.
-Innovation and independent learning are the basis of these ecora
+Extension activities provide your abler learners with further challenge beyond the basic content of the course.
+Innovation and independent learning are the basis of these activities.

-Learners use peer and self-assessment to review their work.
+Learners use peer and self-assessment to review their work

-- Peer assessment -assess each other's work done so far and identify one piece of work that they consider is the most successful, explain they think this and identify the media used. - Learners review their own work and identify strengths in terms of media and process.
+- Peer assessment -assess each other's work done so far and identify one piece of work that consider is the most successful, explain they think this and identify the media used. - · Learners review their own work and identify strengths in terms of media and process.
 (F)

-Learners select at least two images from their work so far that they would like to outcome.
+Learners select at least two images from their work so far that they would like to develop infinal outcome.
 (I)

-Explain that they will be developing these images into a final composition over
+Explain that they will be developing these images into a final composition over the next four weeks.

-Consider any other relevant images they may want to gather either by drawing from second source material or by taking their own photographs.
+Consider any other relevant images they may want to gather either by drawing from observer or from second source material or by taking their own photographs.
 (I)